-- 1. "Human somatic stem cells": Cells that are collected from humans or cells that are derived from such cells through cell division and that possess multipotency and maintain the ability to self-renew or a similar ability.
-In other words, tissue stem cells (e.g., hematopoietic stem cells, neural stem cells, mesenchymal stem cells [including bone marrow stromal stem cells and adipose-tissue-derived stem cells, corneal stem cells, skin stem cells, hair follicle stem cells, intestinal stem cells, hepatic stem cells, and skeletal muscle stem cells) or cell groups that have abundant populations of these cells (e.g., whole-bonemarrow cells that include hematopoietic stem cells), including vascular precursor cells, umbilical cord blood, and bone marrow stromal cells.
+"Human somatic stem cells": Cells that are collected from humans or cells that are derived from such cells through cell division and that possess multipotency and maintain the ability to self-renew or a similar ability.
+In other words, tissue stem cells (e.g., hematopoietic stem cells, neural stem cells, mesenchymal stem cells [including bone marrow stromal stem cells and adipose-tissue-derived stem cells], corneal stem cells, skin stem cells, hair follicle stem cells, intestinal stem cells, hepatic stem cells, and skeletal muscle stem cells) or cell groups that have abundant populations of these cells (e.g., whole-bone-marrow cells that include hematopoietic stem cells), including vascular precursor cells, umbilical cord blood, and bone marrow stromal cells.
 "Human somatic stem cells" also include cells obtained by culturing these cells in vitro.
-Human embryonic stem (ES) cells, human induced pluripotent stem (iPS) cells, human induced pluripotent stem-like (iPS-like) cells, human embryonic germ (EG) cells, human multipotent germline stem (mGS) cells, human parthenogenesis stem cells, human nuclear transplant stem cells, human cancer cells, human cancer stem cells, and cells derived from these cells are not included.
-(Note: The definitions of human ES cells, human iPS cells, and human iPS-like cells are provided in other guidelines, particularly, in "Guidelines on Ensuring the Quality and Safety of Pharmaceuticals and Medical Devices Derived from the Processing of Human ES Cells" and "Guidelines on Ensuring the Quality and Safety of Pharmaceuticals and Medical Devices Derived from the Processing of Allogeneic/Autologous Human iPS(-like) Cells," respectively.) - 2.
-"Processing of cells and tissues": Any processing of a cell type or tissue, such as propagation and/or differentiation, production of a cell line, activation of a cell by pharmaceutical or chemical treatment, alteration of a biological characteristic, combination with a noncellular component, and manipulation using genetic engineering, with the aim of preparing desired cell products to treat a patient or repair or regenerate tissue.
+Human embryonic stem (ES) cells, human induced pluripotent stem (iPS) cells, human induced pluripotent stemlike (iPS-like) cells, human embryonic germ (EG) cells, human multipotent germline stem (mGS) cells, human parthenogenesis stem cells, human nuclear transplant stem cells, human cancer cells, human cancer stem cells, and cells derived from these cells are not included.
+(Note: The definitions of human ES cells, human iPS cells, and human iPS-like cells are provided in other guidelines, particularly, in "Guidelines on Ensuring the Quality and Safety of Pharmaceuticals and Medical Devices Derived from the Processing of Human ES Cells" and "Guidelines on Ensuring the Quality and Safety of Pharmaceuticals and Medical Devices Derived from the Processing of Allogeneic/Autologous Human iPS(-like) Cells," respectively.)

+2. "Processing of cells and tissues": Any processing of a cell type or tissue, such as propagation and/or differentiation, production of a cell line, activation of a cell by pharmaceutical or chemical treatment, alteration of a biological characteristic, combination with a noncellular component, and manipulation using genetic engineering, with the aim of preparing desired cell products to treat a patient or repair or regenerate a tissue.

-Isolation of a tissue, homogenization of a tissue, separation of cells, isolation of a specific cell, treatment with antibiotics, washing, sterilization by $\gamma$ -irradiation or other methods, freezing, thawing, and other such procedures that are regarded as minimal manipulations are not considered "processing."
+Isolation of a tissue, homogenization of a tissue, separation of cells, isolation of a specific cell, treatment with antibiotics, washing, sterilization by γ -irradiation or other methods, freezing, thawing, and other such procedures that are regarded as minimal manipulations are not considered "processing."

-- 3. "Manufacture": Actions undertaken before the final product (an allogeneic human somatic stem cell-based product) is released to the market.
-This includes, in addition to the processing of cells and tissues, minimal manipulations such as separation of a tissue, homogenization of a tissue, separation of cells, isolation of a specific cell, treatment with antibiotics, washing, sterilization by γ-irradiation or other methods, freezing, thawing, and other procedures that do not change the original properties of the cells or tissues. - "Phenotype": A morphological or physiological characteristic that is produced by a certain gene under constant environmental conditions. - 5.
-"HLA typing": Identification of the type of HLA (human leukocyte antigen), a human primary histocompatibility antigen. - "Donor": A person who donates his/her own cells or tissue, which serve as a raw material for an allogeneic human somatic stem cell-based product. - 7.
+- 3. "Manufacture": Actions undertaken before the final product (an autologous human somatic stem cell-based product) is released to the market.
+This includes, in addition to the processing of cells and tissues, minimal manipulations such as separation of a tissue, homogenization of a tissue, separation of cells, isolation of a specific cell, treatment with antibiotics, washing, sterilization by γ-irradiation or other methods, freezing, thawing, and other procedures that do not change the original properties of the cells or tissues. - 4.
+"Phenotype": A morphological or physiological characteristic that is produced by certain genes under defined environmental conditions. - 5.
+"Donor": A person who donates his/her own cells or tissue, which serve as a raw material for an autologous human somatic stem cell-based product.
+For such a product, a patient is definitely a donor.
+(Note: A patient is identified as a donor for actual treatment.
+It is also presumed that cells/tissues obtained from a donor other than the patient are used for the purpose of test production during R&D stages.) - 6.
 "Transgenic construct": A construct that contains a vector for introducing a target gene (a specific gene encoding a desired protein or RNA) into a target cell, the target gene itself, and the coding sequences of the elements essential for the expression of the target gene.